 It was signed simply: You know who.

 Anger flooded her vision with red.
 Her little brother.
 This was her little brother they were talking about, her sweet twelve-year-old boy.
 She’d practically raised him herself.
 She’d fought for him.
-She’d scrimped and saved, and when money hadn’t been enough, she had argued.
+She’d scrimped and saved, and when even money hadn’t opened doors, she had argued.
 She hadn’t let up, not until the trustees had reluctantly agreed to let her brother come to Eton for the summer Half as a start.
-She’d worked for years so he could have this one chance to take the place that should have been his.
+She’d worked for years so he could have a chance to take the place that should have been his.

-And this You know who had stuck a knife through his heart in effigy.
+And you know who had stuck a knife through his heart in effigy.
 They’d called him Benedict Worthless.

 After the scandal with their father and their elder brother, she hadn’t imagined that Benedict would be popular.
 Not at first.
 But she’d hoped that if only she managed to get Benedict off to school, his warm smile and his wry sense of humor would eventually win over the other boys.